About CCCS, 2022

-Through its annual Excellence in Vocal Competition, CCCS encourages young singers in Chester County with competitive monetary awards and performance opportunities.
-The Society collaborates periodically with other choirs, soloists, conductors and orchestras, including the Kennett Symphony of Chester County, Ocean City Pops Orchestra, Immaculata Symphony and Westminster Brass Quintet.
-CCCS has toured twice in Europe, and by invitation has sung at Bruton Parish Church (colonial Williamsburg) and at the National Cathedral.
+Through our annual Vocal Competition, CCCS encourages high school seniors in Chester County with competitive monetary awards and performance opportunities.
+CCCS collaborates periodically with other choirs, professional soloists, conductors, and orchestras, including the Kennett Symphony of Chester County, Newark Symphony Orchestra, Pennsylvania Philharmonic, and Immaculata Symphony.
+CCCS has toured twice in Europe, and by invitation has sung at Bruton Parish Church (colonial Williamsburg), the National Cathedral, Alfred University, and Longwood Gardens.

-CCCS has also presented two world premieres by Chester County composers: David Bennett Thomas' By the Brandywine and Valerie Showers Crescenz' Mass of Peace
+CCCS has presented two world premieres by Chester County composers: David Bennett Thomas' By the Brandywine and Valerie Showers Crescenz' Mass of Peace.

 Why Choruses Matter